 Our carbon footprint for products calculation tool was developed together with the Swedish environmental research consultancy 2050.
 We developed a database of CO2e emissions data for the cradle-to-gate emissions generated by materials used in all parts and packaging of products (by total weight of each finished part/material), average energy use for product assembly (by product category, country location/energy mix and type of energy used in assembly) and transportation (by total product weight, distance travelled and mode of transport between supplier, manufacturing facility and distribution center).

-The emissions factor data for materials was sourced from a number of open data sources including ICE (a product of the University of Bath), IVL (the Swedish Environmental Institute), DEFRA (Department for Environment, Food & Rural Affairs) and using life-cycle assessments completed by 2050 and openly available LCA reports, as benchmarks for cross-referencing data.
-All data was normalized to the best of our ability, to cover the same range of values for the cradle-to-gate phases used in our calculations.
+The emissions factor data for materials was sourced from a combination of licensed and open data sources including EcoInvent, ICE (University of Bath), IVL (Swedish Environmental Institute), DEFRA (Department for Environment, Food & Rural Affairs) and using own LCI/LCA data.
+All data was normalized to cover the same hotspots and range of values for the cradle-to-gate phases used in our calculations.

 The emissions factors used for energy consumption in European countries were sourced from AIB (Association of Issuing Bodies) while the data for non-European countries was sourced from IEA (International Energy Agency).

 All emissions factors for transportation were sourced from NTM (Network for Transport Measures), calculating fuel/energy use and emissions of greenhouse gases and air pollutants related to individual cargo shipments for all four modes of freight and passenger transport respectively – road, rail, sea and air, including multiple size and capacity options for each mode of transport.

 Distances between supplier, manufacturing facility and distribution center locations are calculated using Google Maps Places API.